Michelle A. Albert, MD, MPH, Appointed Associate Dean for Admissions at the UCSF School of Medicine

 Prior to joining UCSF in 2015, Dr. Albert was the Vivian Beaumont Allen Endowed P Professor/Chair and Chief of Cardiology at Howard University.
 She completed her MD degree at the University of Rochester, her residency at Columbia University, and her fellowship and MPH at Brigham and Women’s Hospital/Harvard Medical School, where she rose in the ranks to become associate professor in Medicine.
 She received her undergraduate degree from Haverford College in Chemistry.
 Over the next eight months, Dr. Albert will be working closely with Dr. Wofsy to ensure the seamless transition of the admissions program.

 “Thanks to Dr. Wofsy’s leadership, UCSF has been able to recruit a remarkably talented and diverse community of learners.
-We are grateful for his leadership and look forward to Michelle continuing this legacy,” Dr. Lucey said.
+We are grateful for his leadership and look forward to Dr. Albert continuing this legacy,” Dr. Lucey said.
 In recognition of his outstanding achievements, the school is planning a retirement celebration in June.
 “I’m honored and humbled to be following in the footsteps of Dean Wofsy, who has had such an amazing impact on our school,” Dr. Albert said.
 “It will be a privilege to work with our remarkable Admissions Committee to recruit the next generation of UCSF physicians – people who will be prepared to use science and compassion to improve the lives of our patients and their communities.”